(Updated after CARB news on June 24, 2026)

 Key Takeaways

-Additionally, in the last two months, CARB has released three important new resources: proposed regulatory text [link here], a Climate-Related Financial Risk Report Checklist [link here] to guide companies’ first SB 261 filings, and a draft Scope 1 and 2 GHG Reporting Template [link here] to support early reporting under SB 253.
+Additionally, CARB has released three important new resources: proposed regulatory text [link here], a Climate-Related Financial Risk Report Checklist [link here] to guide companies’ first SB 261 filings, and a draft Scope 1 and 2 GHG Reporting Template [link here] to support early reporting under SB 253.
 Together, these documents mark a significant step toward operationalizing California’s corporate climate reporting framework and offer much-needed clarity for covered entities preparing for compliance in 2026.

 What is the Latest Legal Update on California’s SB 261 from the Ninth Circuit Court?